One Of Hawaii's Top Auto Accident

 The injuries are much worse if the bicyclist isn’t wearing a helmet.
-For those accidents where a helmet is not being worn, the bicyclist often suffers serious head injuries.
+In those accidents where a helmet is not being worn, the bicyclist often suffers serious head injuries.
 Brain injuries are some of the most serious injuries because these may involve impaired brain function for the rest of one’s life.
 Everyone knows they should wear helmets, but from a lawyer who has helped clients who had brain injuries from not wearing a helmet, I plead with you to always wear a bicycle helmet.

 Bicycle accidents in Hawaii usually happen because the motorist simply didn’t see the bicyclist.
 Drivers are usually looking out for other motor vehicles; however, they aren’t usually looking out for bicyclists, motorcyclists, or moped riders.
 These smaller forms of transportation can be difficult for motorists to notice if they aren’t making a conscious effort to watch out for them.
 The frustrating thing is that because a motorist may not see a bicyclist, which leads to a collision, the driver often claims that the bicyclist must have done something wrong.
 Otherwise, the driver would have seen them.
 Drivers in Hawaii rarely take responsibility and won’t admit that they didn’t see the person on the bicycle.

-Unfortunately, insurance adjusters in Hawaii will often take their driver’s side even though they probably know that their driver simply didn’t pay well enough attention for people on bicycles.
+Unfortunately, insurance adjusters in Hawaii will often take their driver’s side even though they probably know that their driver simply didn’t pay well enough attention to people on bicycles.
 It can then be very difficult to get a good settlement offer from the adjuster.
-This can then lead to our clients have to go through the stressful and time-consuming process of a trial.
-Although this can be the case with some of our clients, overall we do have a very high success rate at getting our client’s Honolulu bicycle injury cases settled without them having to go to court.
+This can then lead to our clients having to go through the stressful and time-consuming process of a trial.
+Although this can be the case with some of our clients, overall, we do have a very high success rate at getting our client’s Honolulu bicycle injury cases settled without them having to go to court.